jupyter/nbgrader/README.md

 ### Installing nbgrader

-Otherwise, to install the current version of nbgrader:
+After installing the above dependencies, you can install the current version of nbgrader with:

     pip install nbgrader